Reconfiguration of Connected Graph Partitions: Preliminaries

 \global \preliminarysec { Biconnectivity plays an important role in our proofs.
-In particular, we rely on the concept of a \emph{block tree}, which represents the containment relation between the blocks (maximal biconnected components) and the cut vertices of a connected graph; and a \emph{SPQR tree}, which corresponds to a recursive decomposition of a biconnected graph.
+In particular, we rely on the concept of a \emph{block tree}, which represents the containment relation between the blocks (maximal biconnected components) and the cut vertices of a connected graph, and a \emph{SPQR tree}, which is a recursive decomposition of a biconnected graph.
 We review both concepts here.

 \textbf{Block Trees.} Let $G$ be a connected graph.
 Let $B(G)$ be the set of \emph{blocks} of $G$.
 (Two adjacent vertices induce a 2-connected subgraph, so a block may be a subgraph with a single edge.)
 Let $C(G)$ be the set of cut vertices in $G$.
-Then the \textbf{block tree} $T=T(G)$ is a bipartite graph, whose vertex set is $V(T)=B(G)\cup C(G)$, and $T$ contains an edge $(b,c)\in B(G)\times C(G)$ if and only if $c\in b$ (i.e., block $b$ contains vertex $c$).
-The definition immediately implies every leaf in $T$ corresponds to a block $b\in B(G)$ (and never a cut vertex in $C(G)$).
+Then the \textbf{block tree} $T=T(G)$ is a bipartite graph, whose vertex set is $V(T)=B(G)\cup C(G)$, and $T$ contains an edge $(W,c)\in B(G)\times C(G)$ if and only if $c\in W$ (i.e., block $W$ contains vertex $c$).
+The definition immediately implies that a leaf and its unique neighbor induce a block $W\in B(G)$ (and never a cut vertex in $C(G)$).
 The block tree can be computed in $O(|E(G)|)$ time and space~\cite{HopcroftT73}.
-For convenience, we label every biconnected component by its vertex set (i.e., for a block $w\in B(G)$, we denote by $w$ the complete set of vertices in the block).
+For convenience, we label every biconnected component by its vertex set (i.e., for a block $W\in B(G)$, we denote by $W$ the set of vertices in the block).